RECRUITEASY – TERMS OF ENGAGEMENT FOR PAYE TEMPORARY WORKERS (CONTRACT OF SERVICE) v1.3

 “Employment Business” means Marketsmart Limited t/a Recruiteasy (registered company No. 04282143 of 1, Templer House, Scott Close, Newton Abbot, Devon, TQ12 1GJ (“the Employment Business”).

-“Hourly Rate” means £6.08/hour being the minimum rate of pay that the Employment Business reasonably expects to achieve, for all hours worked by the Temporary Worker;
+“Hourly Rate” means the minimum rate of pay that the Employment Business reasonably expects to achieve for each hour worked by the Temporary Worker;

 “Leave Year” means the period during which the Temporary Worker accrues and may take statutory leave commencing 1st January and runs until the anniversary of that date;